Living Here

 - If you observe a sick, injured or dead turtle, or other marine wildlife, report to the QLD Government Wildlife Hotline on 1300 130 372.

 Gladstone Regional Council is committed to protecting our region’s environment and ecosystems.
-The project plays an important part in reducing the impact foxes have on biodiversity, helping protect the Gladstone Region’s endangered and threatened species.
+This program plays an important part in reducing the impact foxes have on biodiversity, helping protect the Gladstone Region’s endangered and threatened species.

-Local residents can support this project by reporting all evidence of fox activity, sightings in coastal areas and turtle nest hunting.
+Local residents can support this work by reporting all evidence of fox activity, sightings in coastal areas and turtle nest hunting.

 Frequently Asked Questions